cmb69/socialshareprivacy_xh/README.txt

-Socialshareprivacy_XH -- a CMSimple_XH plugin
+﻿Socialshareprivacy_XH -- a CMSimple_XH plugin
 Copyright (c) 2012-2013 Christoph M. Becker

 This program is free software: you can redistribute it and/or modify